veit/jupyter-tutorial/docs/productive/security.rst

 for projects hosted on GitHub, otherwise it uses its own heuristics to detect a published license file.
-Files in a :file:`LICENSES` directory should be named with their :ref:`SPDX <standard_format_licensing>` licence identifier followed by an appropriate file extension as described in the :ref:`REUSE
+Files in a :file:`LICENSES` directory should be named with their :ref:`SPDX <standard_format_licensing>` licence identifier followed by an appropriate file extension as described in the :ref:`REUSE <reuse>` specification.
-<check_conformity>` specification.

 Are the best practices of the :abbr:`CII (Core Infrastructure Initiative)` being followed?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~